Warmachine: Mark III Warmachine

 In July 2017 new faction was released: Grymkin (limited release, not limited edition).
 This was first step to prepare to the next global event.

 In July 2018 the next limited release faction appeared—the Crucible Guard.

 In October 2019 new global campaign started, forming new alliances to resist invading new faction of daemons—Infernals.

 In December 2019 a new Twitter account @HengeholdScroll started to report what was going on the battlefield, revealing character motivations and relations.

-Mark IV Warmachine
+WARMACHINE: MKIV

-In July 2022 mk4 was announced.
-Support for mk4 will begin in January 2023.
-Mk4 will reboot the universe, armies and models.
-New models will be made with 3D printing technology instead of injection mold.
+In July 2022, WARMACHINE: MKIV was announced.
+Support for this edition began in January 2023.
+MKIV introduced a roughly 10 year time jump, which saw many existing factions and characters change drastically.
+All pre-MKIV models are now out of print from the publisher.

+The out of print Legacy armies have received updated rules, and all models can be played in the new edition.
+The rules for the game are provided for free through the Warmachine app.